-If you're looking for IA talent, keep in mind that, because the field is relatively new and because demand for information architects continues to explode, you can't just post a job description and expect a flock of competent and experienced candidates to show up on your doorstep.
+Because the field is so new, you can't just post a job description and expect a flock of competent and experienced candidates to show up on your doorstep.
 Instead, you'll need to actively recruit, outsource, or perhaps become the information architect for your organization.

-Of course, if you are looking for someone else to fill this role, you might consider the following disciplines as sources for information architects.
+If you are looking for someone else to fill this role, you might consider the following disciplines as sources for information architects.
 If you're on your own, it might not be a bad thing to learn a little bit about each of these disciplines yourself.
 In either case, remember that no single discipline is the obvious source for information architects.
 Each presents its own strengths and weaknesses.